spring-attic/eclipse-integration-gradle/docs/installation.md

 The easiest way to install is from the STS Dashboard "Extensions" page.

-  1. First download and install a recent release of STS (3.0.0.M2 or later).
+  1. First download and install a recent release of STS or Groovy and Grails Toolsuite (GGTS) version 3.0.0.M3 or later.
-  2. Open STS and in the dashboard click on the "Extensions" tab.
   3. Search for "Gradle" or "Groovy" depending on what you are installing, select it and click "Install".
   4. Review the list of software that will be installed and click "Next".
   5. Review and accept licence agreements and click "Finish".